This page may contain affiliate links. Learn More.

 What do you think of daycare?
 Is your first thought, why do people put kids in daycare?
 Are you just hating on daycare or do you know what really goes on?
 Can daycare be good for children?

 I hear it every day.
 Something happens to a child in daycare and the whole world is ready to crucify them!
 If it’s the provider’s fault or not, crucify!
 If it’s a home or a center, crucify!
 ESPECIALLY if it’s a home daycare, crucify!
 Everyone is always hating on daycare.

 Why is the first thing we think of when we think of daycare is bad?
-I have been in childcare for over 20 year, providing great quality care in my home.
+I have been in childcare for over 20 years, providing great quality care in my home.
 During this time, I have given all of myself.
-I have sacrificed having a better paying job.
+I have sacrificed having a better-paying job.
 And I have sacrificed tons of family time working long hours.

 I’ve spent a good part of my life caring for kids and every day I hear something negative about the profession.